Neighbourhood Planning Group

 What funding is there?

-Specific funding for neighbourhood plans in the form of grants and direct support is available from Locality:
+Specific funding for neighbourhood plans in the form of grants and direct support is available from Locality on the My Community website.

 Other potential sources include: the parish council precept, ward councillor budgets, Small Lottery grants eg Awards for All and some local authorities offer funding.